 Hip resurfacing

 This is a less common type of surgery and is an alternative to hip replacement.
-It involves removing the damaged surfaces of the bones inside the hip joint with metal.
+It involves removing the damaged surfaces of the bones inside the hip joint and replacing them with metal.

 Urgent hip replacement